-The Board will covenant in the Bond Order to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax which, when added to other funds legally available to the District for payment of outstanding debt obligations, is adequate to provide funds to pay the principal of and interest on such debt.
-In its order approving the issuance of the Bonds, the Commission has concluded that a debt service tax rate of \$0.78 in the initial year after the issuance of the Bonds would be sufficient to pay the debt service on the Bonds.
-See "THE BONDS-Authority for Issuance."
+The Board will covenant in the Bond Order to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax which, when added to other funds legally available to the District for payment of outstanding debt obligations, is adequate to provide funds to pay the principal of and interest on the Bonds.
+The District levied a debt service tax for 2018 in the amount of \$0.48 per \$100 assessed valuation.